nmwsharp/geometry-central/docs/docs/surface/surface_mesh/elements.md

     Returns true if the edge is _interior_, and false if it is _exterior_ (i.e., incident on a boundary loop).

     See [boundaries](boundaries.md) for more information.

+??? func "`#!cpp bool Halfedge::orientation()`"

+    Returns true if the halfedge points in the same direction as the arbitrary orientation defined at each edge.

+    For instance, for two halfedges incident on the same edge, you can test if they point in the same direction by checking `heA.orientation() == heB.orientation()`.
+Recall that two halfedges will point in the same direction along an edge when their respective faces have _opposite_ orientation.

 ---